StarryBlueSky/PyChroner/README_EN.md

-# TwitterBotFramework (TBF)
+# TwitterBotFramework (TBFW)
 Basic Concept: Only little knowledge in programming, you can build Twitter-Bots.

-This TBF is designed so that even people who are NOT familir with programming can build their own bots.
+This TBFW is designed so that even people who are NOT familir with programming can build their own bots.
-And, this TBF allows you to add original features easily.
+And, this TBFW allows you to add original features easily.
 Please check about it below this page.

 There are a few operations to have to do.
 Operations are easy.
 Check below.